spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 npm start
 ```

-* Navigate to [http://localhost:3000](http://localhost:3000) to view the gallery application.
+* Navigate to [http://localhost:3000](http://localhost:3000) in your browser and point out the following:

+  * If we inspect our Service Worker with DevTools, we see that `dist/bundle.js` is cached.

-* In the browser developer tools, navigate to the service worker file and point out that the new webpack bundle `dist/bundle.js` is being cached instead.
-Additionally, "Service Worker registered successfully" was logged to the console.
+  * Additionally, "Service Worker registered successfully" was logged to the console.

-* Open `public/webpack.config.js` and point out the purpose of the two plugins.
+* Open @TODO `public/webpack.config.js` in your IDE and point out the following:

-  * The first plugin, `SWPrecacheWebpackPlugin` allows for you to cache your external project dependencies.
-It generates a service worker using an existing service worker and adds it to your build directory.
+  * The first plugin, `SWPrecacheWebpackPlugin` allows us to cache our external project dependencies.
+It generates a service worker using an existing service worker and adds it to our build directory.

-  * The second plugin, `WebpackPwaManifest` generates a manifest.json file to be included in your build directory.
-While most of the properties are the same as a regular manifest.json, this plugin also automatically resizes all of your icons to the appropriate sizes and allows for the use of ES6 features and JavaScript comments.
+  * The second plugin, `WebpackPwaManifest` generates a manifest.json file to be included in our build directory.
+While most of the properties are the same as a regular manifest.json, this plugin also automatically resizes all of our icons to the appropriate sizes and allows for the use of ES6 features and JavaScript comments.

 ```js
 plugins: [